 of aqueducts and sewers.

-Shopping centres and malls were built next to the libraries and the baths where the wealthiest Romans spent most of the day.
+Shopping centres and malls were built next to the fora and the baths where the wealthiest Romans spent most of the day.

 Ristorante Piperno at Monte Cenci

 The oldest running businesses are inns (Albergo del Sole) or coffee-houses (Caffč Greco).
-In the late XIXth century Baedeker guides today's rather expensive Ristorante Piperno was recommended (and still is) for its fried artichokes: at that time it was called Osteria Pacifico Piperno.
+In the late XIXth century Baedeker guides, today's rather expensive Ristorante Piperno was recommended (and still is) for its fried artichokes: at that time it was called Osteria Pacifico Piperno.
 It is located in one of the smallest (and most difficult to find) squares of Rome: the church shown in the picture above was the private chapel of the Cenci family.
-Ristorante Ranieri, near Piazza di Spagna, another restaurant recommended by the old guides, has retained its old signpost (and in general its XIXth century atmosphere).
+Ristorante Ranieri, in the former Strangers' Quarter near Piazza di Spagna, another restaurant recommended by the old guides, has retained its old signpost (and in general its XIXth century atmosphere).

 Ditta Leone Limentani near Portico di Ottavia